How more than 100 American soccer players abroad fared this weekend

 K League 1

-Ulsan midfielder Mix Diskerud, on loan from Manchester City: played 90 minutes (scored in the 44th) in 4-1 victory over Seoul
+Ulsan midfielder Mix Diskerud, on loan from Manchester City: played 90 minutes in 3-2 defeat at Incheon

 ARGENTINA